9-11 - What do we remember?

 The morning was wretchedly hot, with some clouds that brought little relief.
 Persifor Frazer’s three young children were at school in Thornbury.
 The oldest was Sally, age eight.
 Many years later, she remembered hearing the gunfire and cannonading: "The teachers went out, and listened some time, and returned, saying, 'There is a battle not far off, children, you may go home.'
 As we returned we met our mother on horseback, going over towards the place of action, knowing that. . .our father must be in the midst of the affray."
 Strong-willed Mary Taylor Frazer knew her husband well.

 Keep this little incident in mind.
 We think that when you read between the lines, you will see something important about the spirit of an Anglo-American people.

 Trussell describes what happened next -

 After almost an hour, the British army was close enough to launch a bayonet charge against the American right flank held by a brigade under a French volunteer, General Prud'Homme de Borre.
-The scarlet line drove in, and De Borre panicked and fled, followed by his brigade. . .Under increasing pressure, the Americans on the left also gave way, but the center held on.
+As the scarlet line drove in, De Borre panicked and fled, followed by his brigade. . .Under increasing pressure, the Americans on the left also gave way, but the center held on.

 The sound of the battle had carried to Chadds Ford.
 Washington immediately ordered Greene out of reserve to reinforce the troops at Birmingham Meeting House, and Greene's men, with George Weedon's Virginia brigade in the lead, were soon pelting across the fields.
 Then, as the gunfire swelled, Washington turned over command at Chadds Ford to Anthony Wayne.
 Guided by a local farmer, Joseph Brown, the General and his aides started for the battle in a cross-country gallop reminiscent of Washington's fox-hunting years in Virginia.